opensearch-project/project-website/_posts/2026-02-01-skip-index-based-aggregation-optimizations.md

 excerpt: OpenSearch 3.2 introduces skiplist-based aggregation optimizations that dramatically improve performance for range queries and aggregations on sorted data.
 Learn how this feature works and how to leverage it in your applications.
 ---

 Aggregations are a cornerstone of analytical search workloads in OpenSearch, powering dashboards, reporting, and time-series analytics.
-Recent enhancements delivered dramatic improvements—up to 100× speedups for many histogram queries—by rewriting filters and using multi-range traversal to avoid scanning every matching document.
+Recent enhancements delivered dramatic improvements by rewriting filters and using multi-range traversal to avoid scanning every matching document.
 However, these techniques have limitations when filters and aggregation fields are uncorrelated or when sub-aggregation logic is more complex.

-Skiplist-based optimizations represent the next step in this performance journey.
+Skiplist based optimizations represent the next step in this performance journey.
 Building on Lucene 10's skiplist support for numeric doc values, OpenSearch 3.2 introduces optimizations that can deliver up to 28x faster date histogram aggregations.
 Instead of iterating over each matching document, skiplists summarize ranges of values so that entire blocks of documents can be **skipped** or **bulk-counted** when they fall into a single aggregation bucket.
-This reduces per-document work and dramatically improves CPU efficiency, especially for time-series data.
+This reduces per document work and dramatically improves CPU efficiency, especially for time-series data.

 ## From Range Traversal to Skip Indexes